mistralai/platform-docs-public/docs/capabilities/batch.md

 A batch is composed of a list of API requests.
 The structure of an individual request includes:

-- A unique `custom_id` for identifying each request and referening results after completion
+- A unique `custom_id` for identifying each request and referencing results after completion
 - A `body` object with message information

 Here's an example of how to structure a batch request: